SachinCoder11/SCT_WD_3/README.md

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 If you have suggestions for improvements or features, feel free to fork the repository and submit a pull request.

 - Feel free to add or modify any sections as needed based on your specific project details.

 This README now includes additional features and provides a more comprehensive overview of your project!

 ## Credits
--Background Image: Image by Stable Diffusion (Used in the game background).
+- Background Image: Image by Stable Diffusion (Used in the game background).